 As certified observers may tend to experience “drift” in rating accuracy, the district will establish a calibration process to be completed each year where certification is not required (see chart under Observer Certification).
 This calibration process will be completed in years two (2) and three (3) after certification.
 Calibration ensures ongoing accuracy in scoring teaching practice; an awareness of the potential risk for rater bias; and that observers refresh their knowledge of the training and scoring practice.

 All certified observers will use Teachscape for calibration by August 1st of the designated year.
 The district will maintain evidence of calibration in his or her personnel file.

-After the calibration process in years 2 and 3 based on Teachscape, recertification will be required after year three.
+Recertification is required after the third year.

 h.
 Peer Observation

 A peer observer will observe, collect, and share evidence and provide feedback for formative purposes only.
 Peer observers will not score a teacher’s practice, nor will peer observation data be shared with anyone other than the observee unless permission is granted.
 Peer observation data can be utilized at the teacher’s request.

-All teachers will receive a peer observation in their summative year.
+All teachers and other professionals will receive a peer observation in their summative year.

 All peer observers participating during the summative year observations will complete the state developed training once every three (3) years.